-This document has been prepared to identify the impact(s) contributions of the Generating Facility on the SCE electrical system; as well as establish the technical requirements to interconnect the Generating Facility to the POI that was evaluated in the Phase II Study for the Generating Facility.
+This document has been prepared to identify the impact(s) of the Generating Facility on the SCE's electric system; as well as establish the technical requirements to interconnect the Generating Facility to the POI that was evaluated in the final Phase II Interconnection Study for the Generating Facility.
 Nothing in this report is intended to supersede or establish terms/conditions specified in GIAs agreed to by the SCE, ISO, and the IC.